 I quickly immersed myself in sharing stories and listening to my fellow teachers.
 For me, SEED training was a feast of human wonder where I learned to listen in a new way, even when I thought “nothing” was there.

 I facilitated SEED seminars at Park for about six years.
 A couple of other SEED leaders and I then started the New England SEED Network, which has met at my home once a month since 1994.
 I also served several times on the National SEED summer staff.

 Additionally, I was the Cambridge Public Schools’ first Family Liaison to the LGBT Community.
 That job held many joys and challenges, starting with a request from the Cambridge Public Schools principals to “do something” about name calling.
 I thus set out to research best practices for combating name calling, promoting family diversity and establishing gender freedom and nourishment in elementary schools.
 In 1998, there were not a lot of resources.
 I eventually became part of a group under the facilitation of Greater Boston PFLAG to develop lessons and supporting materials.
 After two years, we developed the Welcoming Schools Guide and program that has since been continued by the Human Rights Campaign.

 I also held various gatherings for LGBT families, youth, and allies.
-One of these events, was CampOUT, an overnight farm experience, now in its 14th year.
+One of these events, was CampOUT, an overnight farm experience, which ran for 12 years.